Which part of a compound light microscope is primarily responsibl... | Channels for Pearson+

 1

-Recall that the ocular lens is the part you look through to see the magnified image, and it does not focus light onto the specimen.
+Recall that the condenser is located beneath the stage and is specifically designed to gather and focus light from the microscope's light source onto the specimen.

-Note that the coarse adjustment knob is used to move the stage up and down to bring the specimen into focus, but it does not focus light onto the specimen.
+Eliminate incorrect options: The eyepiece and objective lens are involved in magnification, not focusing light.
+The stage is a platform for holding the specimen and does not interact with light.

-Understand that the stage is the platform where the specimen slide is placed, and it does not play a role in focusing light.
+Identify the correct answer based on the function of the condenser, which is to direct and concentrate light onto the specimen for better visualization.

-Recognize that the condenser is the part of the microscope that gathers and focuses light from the illumination source onto the specimen, making it the correct answer.
+Conclude that the condenser is the part of the microscope primarily responsible for focusing light onto the specimen.

 Related Videos